 Love crossword puzzles?
 Love ice?
-Combine these two loves in this icy version of literacy games for kids!
+Combine these two loves in this ice scrabble literacy game for kids!
 Literacy has never been so fun.

 We played this icy scrabble-inspired game as part of an ice unit study.
 Visit our homeschool unit studies page for more unit study ideas.
-Find out how we used ice in our literacy games for kids and take a look at the bottom of the post for more ideas on how to round out your own ice unit study.
+Find out how we used ice in our literacy games for kids and take a look at the bottom of the post for more ideas on how to round out your thematic units featuring ice.

 Literacy Games for Kids: Freezing Ice Crossword Puzzle